EsterChang/CS4641/index.md

 ### Introduction/Background

-Health care accessibility and affordability has been at the forefront of issues that Americans face on a daily basis.
-Health care costs often prevent people from seeking proper treatment, and medical bills can be a major financial burden on U.S. families, especially those that are in lower-income households, do not have insurance, or have a serious medical condition.
-Our goal is to develop a model that can predict the cost of insurance by inputting different features that can affect insurance cost.
+The United States has seen an unsustainable increase in the cost of health care in recent decades.
+The accessibility and affordability of health care has been at the forefront of issues that Americans face on a daily basis.
+High costs often prevents people from seeking proper treatment, and medical bills can be a major financial burden on U.S. families, especially those that are in lower-income households.
+Our goal is to offer accurate predictions of health insurance costs so that U.S. families are able to choose the right insurance and make informed financial decisions.

 #### Dataset
 Our [data set](https://www.kaggle.com/mirichoi0218/insurance) is a CSV file from Kaggle with 1338 rows and contains a mix of text and numerical data.
 Specifically, it includes the following features: